edinburgh-napier/SET09102/notes/unit1_code_quality/readability.md

 ## Using comments

-In clean code, comments should be minimized, but they are not entirely discouraged.
+In clean code, comments should be minimised, but they are not entirely discouraged.
 Instead, they should be used sparingly and strategically.
 The guiding principle is that comments should not explain what the code does—because the code itself should already do that — but rather why certain decisions were made, or to explain complex logic that is